ACINQ/phoenixd-btcpayserver-plugin/README.md

 # ⚡Phoenixd lightning support plugin⚡

-This plugin enables lightning payments in BTCPay Server through your local **phoenixd** instance.
+This plugin enables lightning payments in BTCPay Server through your local **phoenixd** instance.<br>
 **phoenixd** is the server equivalent of the popular [phoenix wallet](https://github.com/ACINQ/phoenix) for mobile.

 ## Build for Windows 11